Signs Your Cat May Have Eye Problems

-- Film over the eye: A whitish or opaque film which moves out over the surface of the eyeball is a protruded nictitating membrane.
+- Film Over the Eye: A whitish or opaque film that moves out over the surface of the eyeball is a protruded nictitating membrane.

 - Hard or soft eye: Changes in eye pressure are caused by disorders of the inner eye.
 The pupil might become fixed and fail to respond to light.
 A hard eye with a dilated pupil indicates glaucoma.
 A soft eye with a small pupil indicates inflammation of the inner structure of the eye.

 - Lid Irritation: These are conditions which cause swelling, crusting, itching, or hair loss of the eyelids.

 - Bulging or Sunken Eye: These are abnormal contours and positions of the eye